All my children were bottle fed, and I was very unprepared for it.

 Cue four agonizing weeks of weight gain issues from my son that turned into going every two days to the pediatrician to weight him—four weeks of not sleeping more than an hour at a time because he was always hungry.
 Four weeks of me being unable to bond with him from the stress feeding triggered me.
 So, I made the executive decision that I was going to pump.
 First, to see if I was producing sufficient milk to satisfy his needs (which I was) and then to see if he would take a bottle to help us all get to where we needed to be (which he did).
 That started my journey of exclusively pumping for six months until I had to return to work and decided that carrying around all the pump parts while also trying to do my job was way more than I wanted to handle so we switched him to formula.

 With my second pregnancy, given my experience and the fact that they were twins, I was open to any way of feeding my babies to ensure they were getting what they needed.
 We did triple feeding at the beginning (boob, pumped milk and formula to add extra calories) and once my milk fully came in, alternated between boob and pumped milk.
-Then the pandemic hit; we were left to parent three-under-3 alone and in isolation.
-For my sanity, I gave up breastfeeding and continued to pump.
+Ultimately for my sanity, I gave up breastfeeding and continued to pump.
 In my particular family setting, this worked because it helped optimize things; both babies could be fed at the same time by one parent if needed and we could keep an eye on how much they were eating since they were on the smaller side to begging with.

 With my first, I was absolutely clueless about pumping.
 But I learned a lot.
 So for any mom who decides to pump (partially or exclusively) here are the lies I believed before I started pumping: